Pain · Mittelstand

 Frequently asked.

 Because they were scoped against logistics: warehousing, order fulfilment, customs, returns, US-time-zone support.
 They were never scoped against US commercial representation.
 The distributor relays specifications between the manufacturer and the US OEM.
-The US OEM still expects the manufacturer to carry the commercial frame: US category claim, US installed base, US service architecture, US firm pricing.
+The US OEM still expects the manufacturer to carry the commercial frame: US category claim, US installed base, US service architecture, US commercial posture.
 A small US firm with a warehouse cannot do that work without becoming the manufacturer.

 Often neither, in the short term.
 The distributor is solving the logistics problem the firm cannot solve from Europe.
 The fix is not at the distributor level.
 The fix is to rebuild the manufacturer's US-facing surface so the manufacturer carries the commercial frame and the distributor handles the logistics it was scoped for.
 Replacing the distributor without fixing the upstream commercial architecture buys a different distributor with the same problem.

-A US-facing site that opens with the US category claim, surfaces the US installed base, names the US service and parts architecture, USD pricing posture, and routes the US procurement reader directly to the manufacturer for the commercial conversation.
+A US-facing site that opens with the US category claim, surfaces the US installed base, names the US service and parts architecture, and routes the US procurement reader directly to the manufacturer for the commercial conversation.
 The distributor stays in the file at the logistics layer.
 The US OEM gets one counterparty for the commercial frame and another for shipping, billing, and warehousing.

 Sometimes, briefly.
 The framing matters.
 The manufacturer is not taking commercial work back from the distributor.
 The manufacturer is taking commercial work back from a vacuum: the work was never being done.
 The distributor keeps the logistics scope and often grows it as new US OEM accounts open.
 The conversation works better when the manufacturer leads it, not when the new agency does.